CoinMarketCap-Priority/.github/profile/README.md

 ![solana-superteam-dubai](https://github.com/user-attachments/assets/50c9d9ef-07c5-4947-8c29-9d49fde4f700)

 **DeFi Day: Power Solana’s DeFi Surge with $SOL Donations**

+#### **Donate $SOL to Support Solana’s DeFi Ecosystem**
+To directly contribute to the growth of Solana’s DeFi projects and the broader ecosystem, please donate **$SOL** to my wallet:
+**`7JpUfPq3XQ6r1oRy16ne2HtzZ7XjmRigatkRL2kfSpQ1`**

+Your donation will help fuel innovation, attract further investment, and strengthen Solana’s position as a leading blockchain for decentralized finance.
+Every contribution counts in building a decentralized future—act now to be part of this transformative journey!

 Join us on **April 21** at the **Solana Economic Zone in Dubai** for *DeFi Day*, featuring Solana’s DeFi leaders: **Xoheb**, **Malisha**, **Kash Dhanda**, and venture capital experts from *RockawayX Capital*, *New Tribe Capital*, *Whitestar Capital*, and *Wamda Capital*.
 Donating **$SOL** (listed on CoinMarketCap) fuels their projects and Solana’s growth.

 - **Xoheb – FlashTrade: Scaling Solana DeFi**